Last week I posted a document the likes of which has never been seen in our country: a list of 400 laws Gavin Newsom has changed by fiat.

 In his own words, Gavin Newsom is using the State of Emergency to pursue a political, ideological, and personal agenda.
 In the process, he’s turned our constitutional system of government on its head.

-*Sign up below to get updates on our fight against Newsom
+*Sign up below to get updates on our case against Newsom